-List of British Governors Generals during British India
+List of British Governor Generals during British India

 |Governor General||Period||Important achievements/Events||Images|